Get on the road to greener driving

 You must have a tax liability and pay federal income taxes in order to claim the federal tax credit of up to $7,500.
 A tax credit is a dollar-for-dollar reduction in the amount of income taxes you owe on your federal income taxes.
 Consult your tax professional to learn how tax credits and rules may apply to you.
 This information does not constitute tax advice and cannot be used to avoid tax penalties.

 First thing’s first–you need to get behind the wheel of an electric vehicle!
 Locally, you’ll always be able to drive an electric vehicle at Smolich Nissan.
-For any other makes of cars, we recommend calling the dealership first to see what they have in stock as they don’t always have an EV in their inventory.
+For any other makes of cars, we recommend calling the dealership first to see what they have in stock as they don’t always have an EV in their inventory, However the Bend Kia and BMW dealers often have electric models in stock.

 If you’re headed to Portland, you can check out Forth Mobility’s EV Showcase where you can test drive a 2017 Chevrolet Bolt, 2017 Ford C-MAX Energi, 2014 Nissan LEAF S, 2017 Chevrolet Volt, or a 2017 Honda Clarity.
 You can reserve a test drive online.